attackevals/ael/Enterprise/fin7/Intelligence_Summary.md

 ## FIN7 ATT&CK Navigator

-#### The following behaviors are in scope for an emulation of actions attributed to FIN7 as referenced by [MITRE ATT&CK](https://attack.mitre.org/groups/G0046/).
+#### The following behaviors are in scope for an emulation of actions attributed to FIN7 as referenced by [MITRE ATT&CK](https://attack.mitre.org/groups/G0046/)

 ![/Attack_Layers/FIN7_G0046.png](/Enterprise/fin7/Attack_Layers/FIN7_G0046.png)

 ## [Scenario 1](/Enterprise/fin7/Emulation_Plan/Scenario_1/README.md)

-#### The following behaviors are in scope for an emulation of actions attributed to FIN7, as implemented in Scenario 1, in the [referenced reporting](#references).
+#### The following behaviors are in scope for an emulation of actions attributed to FIN7, as implemented in Scenario 1, in the [referenced reporting](#references)

 ![/Attack_Layers/FIN7_Scenario1.png](/Enterprise/fin7/Attack_Layers/FIN7_Scenario1.png)

 ## [Scenario 2](/Enterprise/fin7/Emulation_Plan/Scenario_2/README.md)

-#### The following behaviors are in scope for an emulation of actions attributed to FIN7, as implemented in Scenario 2, in the [referenced reporting](#references).
+#### The following behaviors are in scope for an emulation of actions attributed to FIN7, as implemented in Scenario 2, in the [referenced reporting](#references)

 ![/Attack_Layers/FIN7_Scenario2.png](/Enterprise/fin7/Attack_Layers/FIN7_Scenario2.png)

 ## [BOOSTWRITE](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0415%2FS0415-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by FIN7 using BOOSTWRITE, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by FIN7 using BOOSTWRITE, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/BOOSTWRITE_S0415.png](/Enterprise/fin7/Attack_Layers/BOOSTWRITE_S0415.png)

 ## [Carbanak](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0030%2FS0030-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by FIN7 using Carbanak, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by FIN7 using Carbanak, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/Carbanak_S0030.png](/Enterprise/fin7/Attack_Layers/Carbanak_S0030.png)

 ## [GRIFFON](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0417%2FS0417-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by FIN7 using GRIFFON, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by FIN7 using GRIFFON, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/GRIFFON_S0417.png](/Enterprise/fin7/Attack_Layers/GRIFFON_S0417.png)

 ## [HALFBAKED](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0151%2FS0151-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by FIN7 using HALFBAKED, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by FIN7 using HALFBAKED, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/HALFBAKED_S0151.png](/Enterprise/fin7/Attack_Layers/HALFBAKED_S0151.png)

 ## [Pillowmint](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0517%2FS0517-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by FIN7 using Pillowmint, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by FIN7 using Pillowmint, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/Pillowmint_S0517.png](/Enterprise/fin7/Attack_Layers/Pillowmint_S0517.png)

 ## [SQLRat](https://mitre-attack.github.io/attack-navigator//#layerURL=https%3A%2F%2Fattack.mitre.org%2Fsoftware%2FS0390%2FS0390-enterprise-layer.json)

-#### The following behaviors are in scope for an emulation of actions performed by FIN7 using SQLRat, exclusively based on current intelligence within ATT&CK for the given software.
+#### The following behaviors are in scope for an emulation of actions performed by FIN7 using SQLRat, exclusively based on current intelligence within ATT&CK for the given software

 ![/Attack_Layers/SQLRat_S0390.png](/Enterprise/fin7/Attack_Layers/SQLRat_S0390.png)

 ---

 ## References